The Magic of Networks Grown by Redirection: Introduction

 By construction, a network with a tree topology always remains a tree.
 While it is straightforward to generalize to networks with loops by the new node choosing multiple provisional targets, we focus on trees both for their simplicity and because they illustrate many of the intriguing features of networks that are grown by preferential attachment.

-Without the redirection step, the above growth rules define a model that is known as the \emph{random recursive tree} (RRT).
+Without the redirection step, the above growth rules define a model that is known as the random recursive tree (RRT).
 We discuss this fundamental null model~\cite{Otter} in Sec.~\ref{sec:RRT}.
 Redirection represents a minimalist extension of the RRT; this idea was suggested in~\cite{Kleinberg} and developed in~\cite{krapivsky2001organization}.
-This latter work showed that redirection is equivalent to \emph{shifted linear preferential attachment}, in which the rate of attaching to a pre-existing network node of degree $k$ is proportional to $k+\lambda$, with $\lambda =\frac{1}{r}-2$.
-This connection highlights an fascinating aspect of redirection---it transforms a purely \emph{local} growth mechanism---namely the RRT plus redirection to the ancestor---into the \emph{global} mechanism of linear preferential attachment.
+(Alternative extensions of growth mechanisms that are still local in character \cite{PhysRevE.67.056104,aldridge2005scale,ELMR15,PhysRevE.90.042806} have also yield networks with broad degree distributions.)
+As we well discuss, standard redirection is equivalent to shifted linear preferential attachment~\cite{krapivsky2001organization}, in which the rate of attaching to a pre-existing network node of degree $k$ is proportional to $k+\lambda$, with $\lambda =\frac{1}{r}-2$.
+This connection highlights an fascinating aspect of redirection---it transforms a purely local growth mechanism---namely the RRT plus redirection to the ancestor---into the global mechanism of linear preferential attachment.
 The motivation for preferential attachment stems from the ``rich get richer'' parable~\cite{yule1924,simon1955class}; that is, popular high-degree nodes are more likely to attract additional links merely by virtue of being popular.
-While enormous effort has been devoted to understanding the properties of these types of networks (see, e.g., Refs.~\cite{barabasi99,krapivsky2000connectivity,dorogovtsev2000structure,dorogovtsev2002evolution,Newman-book}), we will present, in Sec.~\ref{sec:PA}, a number of surprising and under-appreciated features of preferential attachment.
+While enormous effort has been devoted to understanding the properties of these types of networks (see, e.g., Refs.~\cite{barabasi99,krapivsky2000connectivity,dorogovtsev2000structure,albert2002statistical,dorogovtsev2002evolution,boccaletti2006complex,barrat2008dynamical,Newman-book}), we will present, in Sec.~\ref{sec:PA}, a number of surprising and under-appreciated features of preferential attachment.

-As we will discuss in this section, networks that are built by the redirection mechanism of Fig.~\ref{fig:redir} have a degree distribution that possesses a \emph{non-universal} algebraic tail,
+As we will discuss in this section, networks that are built by the redirection mechanism of Fig.~\ref{fig:redir} have a degree distribution that possesses a non-universal algebraic tail,

 The exponent must satisfy $\nu>2$ for all sparse networks whose degree distribution has an algebraic tail.
 This bound follows from the identity $\sum_{k\geq 1}kN_k=2L$ and the linear growth of the number of links $L$ with $N$, which is the defining property of sparse networks.
 For trees, in particular, $\sum_{k\geq 1}kN_k=2L=2(N-1)$.